Kong/kubernetes-ingress-controller/docs/guides/configuring-fallback-service.md

 # Configuring a fallback service

-This guides walks through how to setup a fallback service using Ingress resource.
+This guide walks through how to setup a fallback service using Ingress resource.
 The fallback service will receive all requests that don't match against any of the defined Ingress rules.
 This can be useful for scenarios where you would like to return a 404 page